 QUANTITY OF C.W.
 ADMISSIONS

-Both hospitals admitted every month considerably less children than planned in the original RBF plan.
+Both hospitals admitted every month slightly less children than planned in the original RBF plan.

-Lacor averaged 750 admissions per month and Kalongo 330 compared to the planned total of 100 and 500 each.
+Lacor averaged 750 admissions per month and Kalongo 330 compared to the planned total of 10.000 per year for Lacor (equivalent to an average of 833 children per month) and 3.000 for Kalongo (average of 250 children per month).

 The reduction of admissions is independent by the hospital, which do admit all cases requiring an hospital admission, but it is related to: